AngelLagr/Active-Learning-with-Uncertainty-Sampling-on-MNIST/README.md

-# Active Learning on MNIST: Teaching a CNN Where to Look
+# Active Learning on MNIST in order to teach a CNN where to look

 ## Description
 I'm trying to classify MNIST digits but with **less data** during the training process.